Ken P. Wilson, MAI, SRA

 IMMEDIATE PAST PRESIDENT

-Richard L. (Rick) Borges II, MAI, SRA, is the 2014 immediate past-president of the Appraisal Institute.
-He was the organization’s president in 2013, president-elect in 2012 and its vice president in 2011.
-He also serves on the organization’s Executive Committee and on its policy-making Board of Directors.
+Richard L. (Rick) Borges II, MAI, SRA, AI-RRS, is the 2014 immediate past president of the Appraisal Institute.
+He was the organization’s president in 2013, its president-elect in 2012 and its vice president in 2011.
+He also will serve on the organization’s Executive Committee and its policy-setting Board of Directors.
+He also serves as chair of the Appraisal Institute’s Body of Knowledge Project Team.

-Borges has been a member of the Appraisal Institute since 1978, a member of the National and Indiana Associations of Realtors and the Jackson County Board of Realtors since 1974 and the Crossroads Board of Realtors since 1997.
+Borges has been a member of the Appraisal Institute since 1978, a member of the National and Indiana Associations of Realtors and the Jackson County Board of Realtors since 1974, the Crossroads Board of Realtors since 1997 and the International Association of Assessing Officers since 2014.
+He also serves on the Board of Directors of the International Center for Valuation Certification and on the Appraisal Subcommittee Advisory Committee for Development of Regulations.

 Borges received the President’s Award from the Appraisal Institute in 2009, the Richard E. Nichols, MAI, SRA, Lifetime Achievement Award from the Hoosier State Chapter in 2008, the Edward L. White Achievement Award from the Hoosier State Chapter in 2000, the Dick Snyder Service Award from the Indiana Association of Realtors in 1984 and the Realtor of the Year Award from the Jackson County Board of Realtors in 1982.

-He is an Indiana certified general appraiser, an Indiana real estate broker, an Indiana Level I and Level II assessor-appraiser, an Appraiser Qualifications Board-certified Uniform Standards of Professional Appraisal Practice instructor and an Indiana certified tax representative.
+He is an Indiana certified general appraiser, an Indiana real estate broker, an Indiana-certified Level III assessor-appraiser, an Appraiser Qualifications Board-certified Uniform Standards of Professional Appraisal Practice instructor and an Indiana certified tax representative.

-Borges is a partner with his wife, B. LaVonne Borges, SRA, in Borges & Borges Real Estate Advisors, a full-service real estate firm serving central and southern Indiana with counseling, brokerage, development and appraisal services since 1977.
-In addition, the Borges’ recently formed Cross-Continent Real Estate Mediation and Arbitration to assist parties in resolving valuation-related disputes.
+Borges and his wife, B. LaVonne Borges, SRA, formed Rick Borges Real Estate Services, Inc., a full-service real estate firm serving central and southern Indiana with counseling, brokerage, development and appraisal services in 1977.

 Borges served three years as a member of the Appraisal Standards Board of The Appraisal Foundation.
 In addition, Borges has been a contributor and developer for several appraisal-related textbooks and seminars, including “Appraising Residential Properties,” fourth edition, published by the Appraisal Institute in 2007.
 He also developed the online education course, “General Demonstration Appraisal Report Writing Seminar.”